CCTV code of practice

 • to enable timed and dated pictorial evidence of such unauthorised driving or stopping to be produced for adjudication or as information to the owner of such vehicles.

-• to enable the despatch of a Civil Enforcement Officers for enforcement of vehicles contravening traffic regulations.
+• to enable the dispatch of a Civil Enforcement Officers for enforcement of vehicles contravening traffic regulations.

 13.5 The Parking Enforcement system is intended to view activity on public carriageways.
 It will not be used to invade the privacy of any persons in domestic, business, or other private premises, buildings, or land.